Sveder/sveder.com/README.md

 sveder.com
 ==========

-Sveder.com frontpage and some assests (mostly for backups and things).
+Sveder.com frontpage and some assets (mostly for backups and things).